Setting up testing with pytest and uv

 $ mkdir tests

-Now, create a test file for our calculator module in tests/test_calculator.py:
+Now, create a test file for the calculator module in tests/test_calculator.py:

 import pytest